fedoradesign/anaconda/README.md

     - Possible to remove /etc/, /usr/, /var/, but preserve /home/ and do a fresh install?
     - Partition might be encrypted (and would need to decrypt before)

+## 2016 Redesign Document

+[The 2016 Anaconda redesign overview](anaconda-2016-redesign.md) has a lot more detail, with inline mockups.